smturro2/DevOps-Assignment3/README.md

 # Task / Repo Overview
 This assignment is to create a simple web app and implement a CI pipeline.
 A reflection is also written below

+# Reflection
+I initally tried to setup my CI pipeline with jenkins but it ended being a hassel to install python in the container.
+I went with github actions it's easier to use other peoples code (eetting up and install python, uploading artifacts, etc) One improvement i would make is configuring the .flake8.
+There are some things in which I do not care for.
+I would also add checking for typehints.
+CI will improve my ability to write consistent code and ensure good type hints.
+Often times I make changes and forget to update the type hints

 # Commands

 ### Setup